citrix/citrix-daas-rest-go/citrixorchestration/docs/DeliveryGroupDetailResponseModel.md

 `func (o *DeliveryGroupDetailResponseModel) UnsetHdxSslEnabled()`

 UnsetHdxSslEnabled ensures that no value is present for HdxSslEnabled, not even an explicit nil
-### GetIsPowerManaged

-`func (o *DeliveryGroupDetailResponseModel) GetIsPowerManaged() bool`

-GetIsPowerManaged returns the IsPowerManaged field if non-nil, zero value otherwise.

-### GetIsPowerManagedOk

-`func (o *DeliveryGroupDetailResponseModel) GetIsPowerManagedOk() (*bool, bool)`

-GetIsPowerManagedOk returns a tuple with the IsPowerManaged field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetIsPowerManaged

-`func (o *DeliveryGroupDetailResponseModel) SetIsPowerManaged(v bool)`

-SetIsPowerManaged sets IsPowerManaged field to given value.

-### HasIsPowerManaged

-`func (o *DeliveryGroupDetailResponseModel) HasIsPowerManaged() bool`

-HasIsPowerManaged returns a boolean if a field has been set.

 ### GetLingerSettings

 `func (o *DeliveryGroupDetailResponseModel) GetLingerSettings() FastApplicationSettingsResponseModel`